Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

-Crying serves a purpose other than sadness; it has a biochemical purpose.
+Crying is available for a purpose other than sadness; it has a biochemical method.
 When tears flow, it releases stress hormones or toxins from the body.
-For this reason, it is best to acknowledge emotional feelings such as sadness or depression.
-On top of that, because emotions are flooding in our minds, crying releases different chemicals that are inside the body to make people feel better.
+For this reason, it is better to acknowledge emotional feelings like sadness or depression.
+Because emotions are flooding through our minds, crying releases different chemicals inside the body that assist people in doing a better job.

 Ten things you probably don’t know about Tears